eclipse-openj9/openj9-docs/docs/xceehdlr.md

 ## Explanation

-Use the `-XCEEHDLR` option if you want the new behavior for the Java<sup>&trade;</sup> and COBOL interoperability batch mode environment, because this option makes signal and condition handling behavior more predictable in a mixed Java and COBOL environment.
+Use the `-XCEEHDLR` option if you want the new behavior for the Java&trade; and COBOL interoperability batch mode environment, because this option makes signal and condition handling behavior more predictable in a mixed Java and COBOL environment.

 When the `-XCEEHDLR` option is enabled, a condition triggered by an arithmetic operation while executing a Java Native Interface (JNI) component causes the VM to convert the Language Environment condition into a Java `ConditionException`.